 For the latest situation in Northern Ireland, please visit the PHA website here.

-CORONAVIRUS-RELATED SICK NOTES – if you have symptoms of coronavirus or are living with someone who has symptoms – CLICK HERE to get a sick note (do not contact GP for a sick note).
+COVID-19 RELATED SICK NOTES – self-isolating, CLICK HERE to get a sick note (do not contact GP for a sick note).

 Information for parents and carers (particularly parents of school children) – this one-page document from the Public Health Agency outlines clearly the various scenarios relating to testing, self-isolation and return to normal activities.